fungcww/turtle-volt-privacy/README.md

     <p>Since we don't collect any personal data, there is no personal information to access, modify, or delete.
 Your data remains entirely under your control on your device.</p>

     <div class="footer">
-        <p><em>This privacy policy is effective as of January 2025 and will remain in effect except with respect to any changes in its provisions in the future.</em></p>
+        <p><em>This privacy policy is effective as of August 2025 and will remain in effect except with respect to any changes in its provisions in the future.</em></p>
     </div>
 </body>
 </html>